caldonovan/Laravel-Homestead-Setup/Readme.md

 # Laravel Homestead Installation Guide for Windows

+> Note: Laravel Sail is now the preferred method, so use that instead.
+Or you can use Laradock.

 ## Before We Begin

 Although this is the recommended method of development in the Laravel docs, you do